CamdenClark/flyboy/README.md

 ### Alternative models: gpt-3.5-turbo-16k / gpt-4 / gpt-4-32k

-If you want to use Flyboy with a different model in OpenAI, call setup with the model.
+If you want to use Flyboy with a different model in OpenAI, call setup with the model:

 ```lua
 require('flyboy.config').setup({